 Matthew Henry’s Whole-Bible Commentary

 Henry’s six-volume commentary is available for free online.
 Pastors in the 21st century still consult this set, which is a testament to its legacy.
-Many Christians choose to start with the one-volume abridged version of Henry’s commentary (link goes to Amazon), which is also found for free online.
+Many Christians start with the one-volume abridged version of Henry’s commentary (link goes to Amazon), which is also found for free online.

 Charles Spurgeon’s commentary on Psalms